MohannadAtta/function-area-app/README.md

 # 📐 Full-Stack Integral Calculator

-This project is a full-stack web application built as part of a technical assessment for the Siemens Werkstudent position.
+This project is a full-stack web application.
 It calculates and visualizes the definite integral (area under the curve) of a user-defined function in real-time.

 ---